Dennis Fujii

 Dennis Marc Fujii (born March 1, 1949) is a retired United States Army soldier who received the Medal of Honor in 2022 for his actions in the Vietnam War in 1971.

 Early life

 Fujii was born in Hanapepe, Hawaii, one of six children.
+He is third generation Japanese American (sansei).

 Military service

 Fujii enlisted in the Army in 1968 and was able to get his high school diploma while in the service.

 Vietnam War

 Fujii deployed to South Vietnam in 1968, he spent his first nine months assigned to the 2nd Battalion, 35th Infantry, 4th Infantry Division as an assistant machine gunner.

 During his second tour in South Vietnam on 18 February 1971, now an Sp4c., Fujii was serving as crew chief on a UH-1H medevac helicopter from the 237th Medical Detachment, 61st Medical Battalion supporting Operation Lam Son 719 when it was hit by People's Army of Vietnam (PAVN) fire and crash-landed at Landing Zone (LZ) Ranger North (16.744°N 106.493°E).
 Two of the crew were rescued by another helicopter while Fujii was unable to reach the rescue helicopter due to fire and stayed at the base to assist the Rangers, providing medical assistance and directing U.S. airstrikes.
 On 19 February, PAVN attacks commenced against Ranger North conducted by the 102nd Regiment, 308th Division, supported by PT-76 and T-54 tanks.
 The Rangers held on tenaciously throughout the night supported by gunships and flareships.
-Despite 32 tactical airstrikes since the morning, by the afternoon of the 20th, the 39th Ranger Battalion had been reduced from 500 to 323 men and aerial reconnaissance indicated that their position was surrounded by 4–500 PAVN and its commander ordered a retreat toward Ranger South (16.736°N 106.472°E), 6km away.
+Despite 32 tactical airstrikes since the morning, by the afternoon of the 20th, the 39th Ranger Battalion had been reduced from 500 to 323 men and aerial reconnaissance indicated that their position was surrounded by 4–500 PAVN and its commander ordered a retreat toward Ranger South (16.736°N 106.472°E), 6 km away.
 Fujii and several Rangers were evacuated by helicopter, but it was hit by PAVN fire and autorotated onto Ranger South.
 The crew was rescued but Fujii was again stranded on the ground.
 Only 199 survivors reached Ranger South by nightfall, with only 109 fit for combat, while 178 were dead or missing.
-The U.S estimated 639 PAVN troops were killed during the battle.
+The U.S. estimated 639 PAVN troops were killed during the battle.

 PAVN attention then shifted to Ranger South, which was hit by 130mm artillery fire on the night of 21 February.
 On 22 February an intensive air and artillery bombardment around the base allowed 13 medevac helicopters to evacuate 122 wounded Rangers and Fujii.

 Fujii returned to Hawaii on 28 February 1971, and was given a hero's welcome by Governor John A. Burns.
 He later transferred to the Hawaii Army National Guard and the Pacific Army Reserve.

 Fujii was later awarded the Silver Star, later upgraded to a Distinguished Service Cross.